sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/enable-google-login/index.md

 environment variables to FTW:

 - **`REACT_APP_GOOGLE_CLIENT_ID`** The Client ID of your Google Sing-In.
-  Corresponds to _client ID_ of the identity provider in Console.
+  Corresponds to _client ID_ of the identity provider client in Console.
 - **`GOOGLE_CLIENT_SECRET`** The Client Secret of your Google Sign-In.
-  Corresponds to _client secret_ of the identity provider in Console.

 For more information on FTW environment variables, see the [FTW Environment configuration variables](/ftw-configuration/ftw-env/) article.